a-leithner/dct-sandbox/README.md

 This repository compiles some Python snippets created while working on my Bachelor's thesis in Mathematics on the discrete cosine transform (DCT).
-They are by no means optimized and are intended for illustrative purposes only.
+They are by no means optimised (e.g., they don't exploit the FFT) and are intended for illustrative purposes only.

 An overview of the included modules is given below.
 Where image files are to be taken as an input, they ***MUST*** be in PGM (portable graymap) format and ***MUST*** have